digitalbazaar/bedrock/README.md

     pass.
 Test frameworks may add their own information to the state object using a property matching their framework name.

-### bedrock.jsonld

-Bedrock is intended to provide a foundation for [Linked Data][] applications, and as such, it provides a [JSON-LD][] processor (via [jsonld.js][]) that is integrated with its configuration system.
-Any [JSON-LD context][] that is inserted into the `bedrock.config.constants.CONTEXTS` object (where keys are the URL for the context and the values are the context itself), will be served from disk instead of retrieved from the Web.
-This is a useful feature for both developing [Linked Data][] applications and for ensuring contexts are available in offline mode.

 ### bedrock.loggers

 Bedrock has a built-in logging subsystem based on [winston][].
 Anything you